LGFae/swww/README.md

 that allows you to change the wallpaper at runtime.
 That is, is order to, for example, cycle through the images of a directory, you'd have to kill the daemon and restart it.
-Not only does it make simple shell scripts a pain to write, it makes switch from one image to the next to happen very abruptly.
+Not only does it make simple shell scripts a pain to write, it makes switching from one image to the next to happen very abruptly.

 ## Usage